 He is also known as Black Bart, which represents all his violent activities.
 Like many other pirates, Roberts did not choose piracy trade by himself.

 He seemed to be quite a good lad from the beginning and quickly became Davis ' favorite.
-In June 1719, Davies and some of the pirates were killed in ambush.
+In June 1719, Davies and some of the pirates were killed in an ambush.
 The crew elected Roberts as a new captain, despite the short period he spent with them.
 He changed his name to Bartholomew Roberts and began his pirate career.
-After the pirates avenged Davis’s death by destroying harbor, they sailed towards the coast of Brazil where they plundered many ships including some warships.
-Enormous amount of goods were taken from the Portuguese.
+After the Pirates had avenged Davis’s death by destroying harbor, they sailed towards the coast of Brazil where they plundered many ships including some warships.
+A large amount of goods were taken from the Portuguese.

 Roberts assembled the entire fleet around him and his reputation grown immensely.
-In the summer of 1720, the mighty pirates continued to sail along the American coastline and even more ships were captured until they reached the Caribbean.
-Once fleet arrived in the West Indies, fearsome captain made completely new terror as he raided 15 English and French ships.
-This time the biggest prize was a Dutch warship, which had 42 cannons.
-His attempt to sail to Africa failed because of the poor winds, so the pirates were forced to go back to the Caribbean.
+In the summer of 1720, the mighty pirates continued to sail along the American coastline and, even more, ships were captured until they reached the Caribbean.
+Once fleet arrived in the West Indies, the fearsome captain made completely new terror as he raided 15 English and French ships.
+This time, the biggest prize was a Dutch warship, which had 42 cannons.
+His attempt to sail to Africa failed because of the poor winds, so the Pirates were forced to go back to the Caribbean.

 In early February of 1722, Captain Challoner Oglewas dispatched by the British Government to find and capture Roberts.
 His warship, the "Swallow", chased Roberts from the Caribbean, caught up with the "Royal Fortune" and attacked.
-The pirates were anchored in Cape Lopez, where they were celebrating.
+The Pirates were anchored in Cape Lopez, where they were celebrating.
 The fight started and Bartholomew Roberts was the first to fall.
-He was hit by grapeshot and died immediately.
-Horrified crew threw his breathless body into the sea.
-It was his wish, in case of his demise.
-Without their captain, the pirates could not resist much longer and they surrendered soon after.
+He was hit by grapeshot and died on the spot.
+The horrified crew threw his breathless body into the sea.
+It was his wish, in a case of his demise.
+Without their captain, the pirates could not resist much longer, and they surrendered soon after.
 Captain Ogle also captured Roberts's small vessels from his fleet and found an enormous amount of gold on them.

-Back Bart's pirates were taken to the Cape Coast Castle.
-A trial which happened there was the biggest one for pirates in history.
-As they were executed, saga of last great pirate of Golden Age of Pirates ended.
+Back Bart's pirates were taken to the Cape Coast Castle for a trial.
+This was the biggest pirate trial in the history.
+As they were executed, the saga of the last great pirate of Golden Age of Pirates ended.